Landon03/VannilaHtmlandcss/Video-Player/readme.txt

-make sure in the html you change thr src to your username
+make sure in the html you change the src to your username